tisfeng/Easydict/README_EN.md

 ```
 easydict://writeKeyValue?IntelligentQueryMode-window2=1
 ```
-window1 represents mini window, while window2 represents hover window, 0 represents disabled while 1 represents enabled.
+window1 represents the mini window, while window2 represents hover window, 0 represents disabled, while 1 represents enabled.

 >  Attention: Smart query mode only indicates whether this query service is enabled or not, and the user can manually click on the arrow to the right in the service view to expand the query at any time.

 <table>
     <td> <img src="https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/image-20231001112741097-1696130861.png">